danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Test log summary:

 * Calling `destroy` on an Author with a single book invokes destroy callback on the book and removes it from the database, and then removes the author from the database.
 Interesting that according to the test log, the SQL DELETE statement to delete the author runs *before* the author's `before_destroy` callback is invoked.
-This is different than all the other cases in which the `before_destroy` callback is invoked before the SQL DELETE.
+This is different than in [Scenario 2](../activerecord-dependent-options/#2-has-many-destroy) in which the `before_destroy` callback is invoked before the SQL DELETE.
 * Calling `destroy` on an Author with multiple books, finds all books belonging to this Author, invokes the first book's callback, then executes SQL DELETE on the first book, then SQL DELETE on the author.
 At that point, it fails on a foreign key constraint because the author still has other books remaining that reference it.
 Normally the `dependent: :destroy` option on Author performs a cascading delete on all its Books but having `dependent: :delete` on the book prevents this.
 * Calling `delete` on an Author with one or more books fails on a foreign key constraint, because `delete` method does not attempt to remove any associated models, and it would be invalid to have a book model referencing an author that no longer exists.
 * Calling `destroy` on a Book belonging to an Author that only has that one book successfully removes the book (first invoking its callback), then removes the author via SQL DELETE (no callbacks).